22-23-IBCS/HungryLanguage/README.md

 # HungryLanguage
-#My name is Ternence.
+#My name is Terence.
 Second year CS student.
 Can't wait to have a great year with you!